“This recipe has been passed down from generation to generation. My mother taught me to make them when I was young.” – Jean Hansen

 - Scrub cucumbers and pack into hot jars with a head of dill, 1/2 clove of garlic and a pinch of alum.
 If picking cucumbers are too large for jars, cut into spears.

 - Bring brine ingredients to a boil.
 Pour over cucumbers leaving 1/4 inch head space and seal jars.
-Makes about 7 quarts.
+Process in water bath for 10 minutes.
+Makes 7 quarts.

 Early 1900s Recipe – Calla Stacker